I want to begin a graduate program in Criminal Justice or Teaching

 The Simpson College Master of Arts in Criminal Justice (MACJ) is an evening program designed for working criminal justice professionals who want to advance their career.
 This program can be completed in 2.5 years while working full-time.
 A faster pace is possible.
 The program is affordable, and loan support is available.
 Most courses are taught by our faculty in 8-week terms with an online component, enhancing flexibility and convenience.

-The MACJ consists of a total of 44 credit hours, with seven courses required in the core and four elective courses.
+The MACJ consists of 36 credit hours (9 courses) with six courses in the core and three electives required.

 Master of Arts in Teaching (MAT) and Transition-to-Teaching